 It wasn’t until much later, at 17 months, that he began to invite himself to our bed.
 We struggled with getting him to sleep on a schedule and we tried to compensate by snuggling with him and keeping him soothed.

 When my wife and I got married, we never discussed what our sleeping habits would be with a baby.
-It just didn’t cross our mind.
+It just didn’t cross our minds.
 I guess we just assumed they would always sleep in their cribs.
-We didn’t know, or expect the potent power of their hugs and kisses and how after a long day at work, it can be better than an Epson bath for your feet.
+We didn’t know or expect the potent power of their hugs and kisses and how after a long day at work, it can be better than an Epson bath for your feet.
 I’ve grown to love those moments after an exhausting day.
 Those brief moments when we are cuddled in bed – just the three of us – I am at my happiest.

 As a dad, I see both sides of co-sleeping.
 On one hand, I want to heed the advice of medical experts and keep my son in his separate crib.
 The second part of me loves the physical connection between a parent and his child during this nightly ritual.